Panneau de gestion des cookies

 > Read: the Réfugiés.info sheet “Scan a document”.

-After making the request online, you automatically receive a “submission confirmation” by email which proves that you have sent your file.
-This document does not give rise to any rights, it is only proof.
+After making the request online, you will automatically receive by email a "confirmation of submission" which proves that you have sent your file.
+This document does not confer any rights, it is only a proof.

-If your file is complete and sent within the requested deadline, you will then receive a “certificate of extension of instruction” (API).
-It is a temporary residence document which proves that you have the right to be in France legally and that you can work.
-The API also allows you to access your social rights, but does not allow you to travel.
+If your file is complete and sent within the requested time frame, you will then receive a "certificate of extension of instruction" (API).
+This is a temporary residence document that proves that you have the right to be in France in a regular situation and that you can work.
+The API also allows you to open your social rights, but does not allow you to travel.
 This certificate replaces the receipt and is valid for 6 months.
-The certificate is renewable, as long as the prefecture has not rendered its decision.
+The certificate is renewable, as long as the prefecture has not made its decision.

-When the prefecture has validated your request, you finally receive a “certificate of favorable decision”, which is valid until your new residence permit is available.
+When the prefecture has validated your application, you will finally receive a "certificate of favorable decision", which is valid until your new residence permit is available.
 This certificate proves that you can work and authorizes you to cross the borders of the Schengen area.

 Your certificate of favorable decision is only valid if it is accompanied by your old residence permit.